 This tells the story of the wedding at Cana, where Jesus turns water into wine.
 I love that his first display of power and glory is rescuing a failing party, as for me this scene has the same mix of the wonderful and the mundane as the afternoon those first disciples spent with Jesus, when they came back declaring him the Messiah.
 His presence at the feast says that he is engaged in our reality, he shows up for the things we show up for.
 And the abundance and quality of the wine say he wants to enrich our reality, he makes things more than they are.
 There is an added layer of symbolism too, as the water jars that he is brought were those used for purification rites, so in place of a system of constant justification, we see that Jesus offers generosity and joy.
 It's a beautiful and bountiful start to his ministry.

 We will focus though on the clearing of the temple.
 Here it is important to start with a bit of background that explains the presence of the traders and the money changers.
-The animals being sold in the temple were those used in ritual sacrifice, and coins had to be changed before animals could be bought as Roman coins bore as image of the pagan emperor and so were not considered appropriate currency within Temple.
-It seems then that Jesus was targeting the administrative system that held up sacrificial system - for all that later Christian understanding has come to reject animal sacrifice as unnecessary in the light of Christ’s sacrifice, his criticism does seem to be that specific.
-He says nothing about the practice of sacrifice itself, but rather his concern is that the house of his Father has been turned into a house of the market.
+The animals being sold in the temple were those used in ritual sacrifice, and coins had to be changed before animals could be bought or the temple tax could be paid, possibly as Roman coins bore an image of the pagan emperor and so were not considered appropriate currency within the temple.
+It seems then that Jesus was targeting the administrative system that held up the sacrificial system, or at least abuse of that system by individuals within it.
+For all that later Christian understanding has come to reject animal sacrifice as unnecessary in the light of Christ’s sacrifice, he says nothing about the practice of sacrifice itself, but rather his concern is that the house of his Father has been turned into a house of the market.

-If animals were to be sacrificed then they needed to be bought and sold, and I can only imagine the chaos if everyone had to lead oxen or carry doves through city, so what was Jesus' problem?
+If animals were to be sacrificed then they needed to be bought and sold, and I can only imagine the chaos if everyone had to lead oxen or carry doves through the city, so what was Jesus' problem with them being sold in the temple?
 In the synoptic accounts of this story (which appear rather later in the narrative) Jesus says the money changers and the traders have turned the temple into a den of robbers, so perhaps there was dishonest practice going on, with people charging too much for animals or setting unreasonable exchange rates.
+It is interesting to note here that the Mishnah, a third century collection of rabbinic traditions, records a first century rabbi's campaign against extortionate prices for doves.
 There is also a suggestion that the animals had moved into the temple because the Sanhedrin (the assembly of elders which acted as the religious court) had moved out to the marketplace, so perhaps there was a degree of frustration at the internal religious politics that had caused the situation.
 Or perhaps it was a matter of motive, with the money changers and the traders coming to see themselves primarily as business people and becoming more concerned with making money than facilitating worship.

 Whatever got Jesus so riled up, this was a startling act of enacted prophecy or social protest which struck at the heart of the religious practice of the day.
 The reference to the whip of cords is particularly striking, given the restraint and pacifism Jesus displays elsewhere - it is later in this same gospel that Jesus chastises Peter for cutting off the ear of one of the men with the group that comes to arrest him.
 The text seems to suggest that the whip was used to drive the animals out, rather than being turned on any of the people present, so it may have been more about herding than hurting, and does not necessarily imply an act of extreme violence on Jesus' part.